MD SAYED HASAN, Indian Institute of Technology Kharagpur

 DR SOMNATH GHOSAL, Indian Institute of Technology Kharagpur

-This study tries to assess the social networks among older adults in urban India and their association with background variables.
-A sample of 378 older adults aged 60 years and above were selected for a cross-sectional survey using semi-structured questionnaire in the Kalyani Municipal Area (KMA) of West Bengal, India.
-Multivariate K-means clustering technique and bivariate chi-square tests were applied to address the objectives.
-Using eleven criterion variables, this study found five network types: spouse and children (living together), children (living away from parents), other family, friends, and others.
-The most frequent type, named “other family” (38.1%), predominated by extended family ties (39.63%) in urban India, followed by “children” (23.54%), “friend” (20.37%), and “spouse and children” (10.58%).
-The less frequent cluster, i.e., “other” (7.41%) dominated by neighbours, or even formal helpers (78.21%).
-The family networks comprised of young adults, who were married, had better economic status, and have been living with spouses and children.
-On the contrary, the non-family networks comprised of older adults who were among widowed, living alone, and dependent on others.
-The presented typology compensates for the understanding of social capital among older adults.
-It can be concluded as the policymakers may reconsider the social interventions to support healthy ageing in Indian urban context.
+This study aims to develop an empirical typology of social networks among urban-living older Indians and assess their association with socio-demographic and health measures.
+A sample of 378 older individuals aged 60 years and above was selected from a cross-sectional primary survey using a semi-structured questionnaire in the Kalyani Municipal Area (KMA) of West Bengal, India.
+Hierarchical and K-means cluster analysis, using twelve criterion variables, revealed five distinct social network types: spouse and children (living together), children (living away from parents), distant family, friend, and other.
+The most frequent type, named “distant family” (42.32%), was predominated by siblings, cousins, and close relatives (49.54%) in urban India, followed by “children” (28.04%), “friend” (14.81%), and “spouse and children” (8.99%).
+The less frequent cluster is “other” (5.82%), dominated by neighbours, or even formal helpers (64.77%).
+Bivariate analysis showed that the family-based networks were comprised of young-old adults who were married, co-residents, had better economic status, and were enjoying healthy lives.
+On the contrary, the non-family networks comprised the oldest-old adults who were widowed, living alone, financially dependent on others, and had worse health outcomes.
+The presented network typology compensates for the understanding of social capital among older individuals and may aid practitioners in designing targeted social interventions to support healthy ageing.

 Keywords: Social network methods, Older Adults and Intergenerational Relations